-Other anti-anginal drugs appear less promising.
-Two studies, one in nocardiac surgery, and one in fasttrack CABG surgery, have found that prophylactic intravenous nitroglycerin failed to reduce the prevalence of perioperative myocardial ischemia or infarction.
-This may have been due to compensatory increases in heart rate.
-The short-acting calcium antagonist nifedipine may increase mortality after acute MI and should probably not be used as a first line drug for acute control of hypertension in patients with CAD.
+Other anti-anginal drugs Diltiazem and nitroglycerin infusions have been reported to decrease intraoperative ischemia in patients with CAD.
+However, one study found that prophylactic intravenous nitroglycerin 0.9 mcg.kg-1.min-1 failed to reduce the prevalence of perioperative myocardial ischemia (30% in control group vs. 32% in nitroglycerin group) in patients with known or suspected CAD undergoing noncardiac surgery.
+This may have been due to compensatory tachycardia.
+The preponderance of myocardial ischemia occurred during emergence from anesthesia and was associated with acute increases in heart rate.
+The short-acting calcium antagonist nifedipine increases mortality after acute MI and should probably not be used as a first line drug for acute control of hypertension.

 High Dose Narcotics / Prolonged Anesthesia.
 High-dose sufentanil anesthesia may reduce the stress response and improve overall outcome after abdominal aortic surgery.
 The McSPI group showed that postoperative infusion of sufentanil 1 mcg/kg/hr reduced myocardial ischemia following CABG.
 This approach, however, mandates overnight ventilation, which may not be a cost-effective therapy.
-The value of propofol, remifentanil, dexmedetomidine, or infusions of other short-acting intravenous agents in maintaining postoperative cardiovascular homeostasis remains unclear.
+The value of propofol, remifentanil, or infusions of other short-acting intravenous anesthetics in maintaining postoperative cardiovascular homeostasis remain unclear.
 A small trial has suggested that a propofol-based general anesthetic for carotid endarterectomy is associated with less myocardial ischemia than is an isoflurane-based technique.

-Epidural Analgesia.
+Epidural analgesia.
 Epidural anesthetics reduce cardiac preload and afterload, postoperative adrenergic and coagulation responses, and produce coronary vasodilatation (thoracic epidurals only).
 These effects suggest that they may reduce perioperative myocardial ischemia.
-However, evidence of benefits in cardiac outcome has been limited in individual trials.
+However, evidence of benefits in cardiac outcome has generally not been produced.
 Concerns about respiratory depression, neuroaxis hematomas, and the expense of surveillance have limited the use of peridural narcotics in greater numbers of patients.
 Epidural anesthesia may improve other organ system outcome, but its ability to reduce myocardial infarction remains speculative.
-Providing aggressive postoperative analgesia may be labor-intensive, and the cost-effectiveness remains unclear at this time.
+Providing aggressive postoperative analgesia may be laborintensive, and the cost-effectiveness remains unclear at this time.
 Two recent meta-analyses suggest that regional anesthesia may indeed be associated with a one-third reduction in perioperative myocardial infarction, especially if spinals or thoracic epidurals are used.